 There are many other ways you can use real-time marketing, especially as a smaller brand:

 - Reacting to comments on social media, even if they are negative

 - Showing that you took into account your customers’ feedback

 - Offering a personalized product to a loyal customer

 - Communicating in real-time, every day, every hour

-We hope these examples helped you get an idea of how you could implement real-time marketing in your communication strategy.
+We hope these examples help you get an idea of how you can implement this strategy in your communication campaigns.
 Now that you’ve seen how it’s done, it’s time to start planning your real-time marketing posts for your brand!